Notproginfinix/phhusson-treble_experimentations/Samsung-Galaxy-A53-5G.md

 17. You should get rebooted to your newly flashed GSI.
 Enjoy.

+This procedure should work for any Samsung device and was modified from [woffles_'s guide on XDA](https://xdaforums.com/t/full-definitive-guide-installing-custom-roms-gsis-without-twrp-on-samsung-phones.4551963/).
+Thank you so much.

 ### Legacy

 * Flash [TWRP](https://www.androidfilehost.com/?w=files&flid=335166) as AP and [VBMETA Disabler](https://forum.xda-developers.com/attachments/vbmeta-tar.5956063/) as USERDATA with Odin.